PKHarsimran/PKHarsimran.github.io/_posts/2026-09-07-after-the-alert-splunk-case.md

 | P03 | 14:11:42 | `net group "Domain Admins" /domain` |

 These commands inspect identity, the host name, and domain-group membership.
 They are useful to an intruder—and also to administrators.

+More precisely, these records show the commands **were launched with those arguments**.
+They do not contain command output or exit status.
+We cannot tell whether the domain-group query succeeded or returned useful information.

 **The commands alone are not a malware verdict.** Their value here is that they belong to the session we are investigating, immediately after the suspicious login.